traitrantrobz/product-attribute/product_template_tags/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This addon allows to add tags on products.
+This module allows add and create tags in the form view of products.

 **Table of contents**